citusdata/citus_docs/README.md

 ---

-**Sphinx Installation Note:** If you're on OSX you might want to install the Python from homebrew - then a simple `pip install sphinx` does the trick.
+**Sphinx Installation Note:** If you're on OSX you might want to install the Python from homebrew - then a simple `brew install sphinx-doc` or `pip install sphinx` does the trick.